Clark v. Arizona: Background

 The constitutionality of an insanity defense was questioned as well as whether a defendant has a Fourteenth Amendment due process right, unrelated to the insanity plea, to present the correct evidence on the mental state to counter the prosecution's evidence of criminal intent.

 In the case, Eric Clark shot and killed a police officer at a traffic stop because he believed his town in Arizona had been taken over by aliens.
-Clark, was diagnosed with paranoid schizophrenia and used the insanity defense to try to use his mental disorder as an excuse for the crime that he had committed.
+Clark was diagnosed with paranoid schizophrenia and used the insanity defense to try to use his mental disorder as an excuse for the crime that he had committed.

 The court did not believe that Clark's insanity defense was a justifiable defense, and he was sentenced to 25 years in prison.
 Throughout the court case, Clark presented an elaborate testimony describing his odd behavior a year prior to the incident.
 Among many other things, Clark believed that "aliens", some being government employees, were trying to hurt and kill him and that the only way to stop them was through death.

 A psychiatrist testified that Clark has paranoid schizophrenia in which a patient has delusions that a person is against the patient and/or family.
 The psychiatrist said that at the time of the shooting, Clark was incapable of deciding right from wrong and so was insane.

 Before being tried again, he was committed to a mental institution for two years, and his belief in aliens was still present afterward, but he believed that they were no longer out to get him but had another mission.

+Oral argument

+Arizona was represented by assistant attorney general Randall M. Howe.
+Clark was represented by Colorado attorney David I Goldberg.